RoboticsClubIITDelhi/WASP/README.md

 !ToDo()

 ## ⏱️ Project Timeline
-Main idea is to build a very very basic version first, probably within 2 weeks and then work on modifying it, (believer me doing otherwise is stupidity...)
+Main idea is to build a very very basic version first, probably within 2 weeks and then work on modifying it  ~~, (believer me doing otherwise is stupidity...)~~

 ### Week 1: Introduction
-- Review the competition rulebook
+-  Review the project documentations
 -  Be familiar with github
--  Brainstorm ideas and design concepts based in the video,
+-  Brainstorm ideas and design concepts based on the project
 -  Prepare Bill of Materials
--  Draft electronic system diagram
+-  Draft electronic system diagram, CAD and PCB for access points
--  !TODO()

 ### Week 2: Hardware Assembly